 One Year Postgraduate/Post Experience Professional Acting Course

-Postgraduate students begin individual programmes relating to their needs in voice, movement and auditioning at an early stage.
-Career-related studies are offered throughout the course to prepare you for entry into the profession.
+Postgraduate students begin individual programmes relating to their needs in voice, movement and auditioning, as well as career-related studies, at an early stage in the course.

 What’s covered On both courses

 You will explore a variety of acting styles, gain an understanding of the rehearsal process, and acquire extensive performance skills.
-Modern and Classical plays; scenes and audition pieces are studied, rehearsed, and performed through group and one-to-one teaching.
-For these classes, all students are given an individual programme of work tailored to their particular needs.
+Modern and classical plays, scenes and audition pieces are studied, rehearsed, and performed through group and one-to-one teaching.
+All students are given an individual programme of work tailored to their particular needs.

 Voice & Speech

 Relaxation and breathing, projection and clarity – you will learn how to use your ‘whole voice’ and to develop expressiveness, power and subtlety.
 Classical text and verse speaking are studied and you will work on a range of accents and dialects.